 Don’t hesitate to inform your doctor if you develop blurred vision, nausea, persistent headache, or serious abdominal pain.
 The doctor would have to examine you for high blood pressure and also check your urine for protein — these could indicate preeclampsia, which can lead to serious complications for both you and Your Child.

 What you can do now

-You may want to get to know the pediatrician who will take care of #baby when delivered.
+You may want to get to know the pediatrician who will take care of Your Child when delivered.
 This is a good time to do it.
 The pediatrician may end up being your baby’s doctor for several years, so be sure the doctor is someone you’re comfortable with.
 If not, you can ask your hospital for another pediatrician.

-Learn about postnatal depressions: Even though you are looking forward to #baby ’s arrival with joy, don’t be surprised if after giving birth you may feel a little bit sad or moody.
+Learn about postnatal depressions: Even though you are looking forward to Your Child’s arrival with joy, don’t be surprised if after giving birth you may feel a little bit sad or moody.
 Postnatal depressions have many forms, from mild depressions, such as the Baby Blues, which go away on their own without any treatment, to more severe postpartum depressions.
 Watch out for signs and symptoms of postnatal depressions and seek help if you are feeling depressed.

 Dr. Wanwadee Sapmee Panyakat (OB-GYN) (20 October 2021)